sniperkit/gears/readme.md

 func NewCanceledContext(c context.Context) context.Context
 ```
 NewCanceledContext return a context which is canceled.
 It is used for signaling
-to any subsequent handler / gear / middleware in the chain to stop processing
+to a subsequent handler / gear / middleware in the chain to stop processing the
-the request.
+request.

 #### func  NewErrorContext